Michaelgwei86/kubernetes/Kubernetes/README.md

 - to connect the red and the blue namespaces, run the ip link veth-red type veth peer name veth-blue
-- to attach the two interfaces together, run the ip link set veth-red netns red
+- to attach the two interfaces, run the ip link set veth-red netns red
 - assign ip to the NameSpace
 ip -n red addr add 196.168.15.1 dev veth-red